DavidKroncke/blog/content/posts/first-time-seeing-ror.md

 ---
 title: "My First Time Seeing Ruby On Rails"
-description: "An amazing tutorial for RoR"
+description: "An amazing tutorial I used for RoR"
 date: 2019-01-011T00:00:00-06:00
 ---

 Unfortunately today I got sent home early from work because I was sick, but the plus side is I got play around with Ruby on Rails today!
 I was honestly surprised by how easy it was to follow along and understand the tutorial I used for [RoR](https://guides.rubyonrails.org/getting_started.html).
-I definitely see a huge use to RoR for new developers as my self for not only organization but speed efficancy as well.
+I definitely see a huge use to RoR for new developers as my self for not only organization but speed efficiency as well.

 ![The opening screen when I first opened ruby on rails in local host](/images/ruby-on-rails.png)